 This book introduces you to economic concepts and tools that you will need to make the journey.
-We begin by framing economics in terms of four basic questions as they apply to the defining environmental-indeed, civilizational-challenge of your lifetimes: global warming.
+We begin by framing economics in terms of four basic questions as they apply to the defining environmental-indeed, civilizational-challenge of your lifetime: climate change.